koad143/apnacollege/README.md

 # apnacollege
-this is my first git
+this is my first git <br>
+author komal singh